carbon-language/carbon-lang/llvm/docs/LangRef.rst

 accurately preserve exception behavior without compromising LLVM's ability to optimize FP code when the default behavior is used.

+If any FP operation in a function is constrained then they all must be constrained.
+This is required for correct LLVM IR.
+Optimizations that move code around can create miscompiles if mixing of constrained and normal operations is done.
+The correct way to mix constrained and less constrained operations is to use the rounding mode and exception handling metadata to mark constrained intrinsics as having LLVM's default behavior.

 Each of these intrinsics corresponds to a normal floating-point operation.
-The first two arguments and the return value are the same as the corresponding FP operation.
+The data arguments and the return value are the same as the corresponding FP operation.

-The third argument is a metadata argument specifying the rounding mode to be assumed.
-This argument must be one of the following strings:
+The rounding mode argument is a metadata string specifying what assumptions, if any, the optimizer can make when transforming constant values.
+Some constrained FP intrinsics omit this argument.
+If required by the intrinsic, this argument must be one of the following strings:

 ::